yukaitung/lgdxrobot-docs/content/cloud/_index.md

 LGDXRobot Cloud is a robot management system for Automated Guided Vehicles (AGVs), designed with a focus on flexibility and security.
 It can monitor the status of robots in real-time and manage automated tasks for transportation and logistics.
 The system is also designed to support easy integration with third-party services and workflows.
 It integrates seamlessly with the [LGDXRobot2](https://lgdxrobot.bristolgram.uk/lgdxrobot2/) robot, providing a solid foundation for a robotics solution.

+To begin learning about LGDXRobot Cloud, click the **NEXT Setup >** link at the bottom of the page.

 ## Software Dependencies

 | Name       | Version |